Ohakune: Rail

-Passenger services were previously provided by the national operator KiwiRail.
-The Northern Explorer was a non-daily service operating between Auckland and Wellington until its discontinuation in December 2021.
-The journey to/from Auckland crossed the famous Raurimu Spiral.
+Passenger services are provided by the national operator KiwiRail under its Great Journeys New Zealand division.
+The Northern Explorer is a non-daily service operating between Auckland and Wellington.
+The journey to/from Auckland crosses the famous Raurimu Spiral.

-From 18 December 1917 until 1 January 1968, Ohakune was also the junction for the Raetihi Branch, a branch line railway to Raetihi.
-A truss bridge formerly used by this branch still stands near the Big Carrot.
 Seventeen kilometres to the east of the town is the Tangiwai Bridge, site of New Zealand's worst railway accident, the Tangiwai Disaster, on 24 December 1953.

 Popular culture

 A mock-romantic song from the mid-1960s called September in Ohakune was recorded by Peter Harcourt on an LP called Land of the Long White Shroud.

+In 1998, the Big Carrot featured on one of a set of ten postage stamps depicting New Zealand town icons.

 Notable people

 Notable people from, or significantly connected with, Ohakune include: